-To encourage under-represented students to apply for the MSCI program, the program provides a half tuition scholarship to under-represented minority students.
+To encourage students underrepresented in medicine (URM) to apply for the MSCI program, the program provides a half tuition scholarship to underrepresented minority students.
 The scholarship is awarded by the Program Directors in collaboration with the Admissions Committee.

 A portal of resources for junior faculty and fellowship level trainees who are committed to a career in clinical investigation.

 A free editorial service to enhance written scientific communication.

 List of shared resources/research core facilities, from those serving small groups of investigators to those supporting all VUMC researchers.

 Consultants provide guidance in study organization, IRB navigation, training, protocol development, preparation of study-related documents, funding and contractual agreements, and overall program advisory.
 The office sponsors periodic workshops.